|Rare Book & Manuscript Library|

 Restrictions on Access

 This collection is located off-site.
-Researchers will need to request this material at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+Researchers will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 Terms Governing Use and Reproduction

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

 Researchers must wear gloves when handling photographs in boxes 12-15.

 Identification of specific item; Date (if known); United Bronx Parents Records; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.

 United Bronx Parents, Inc. records, Centro de Estudios Puertorriqueños, Hunter College, CUNY: The United Bronx Parents, Inc. records document the organization's early work from 1966-1980s.

 Lillian López papers, Centro de Estudios Puertorriqueños, Hunter College, CUNY: the papers of Evelina López Antonetty's sister, including correspondence and interviews with Antonetty.